 Mid-May of that year, I moved into a 500-square feet suite in a house in East Vancouver.
 Simple as I was, I didn’t need such a big space.
 The big window overlooking the backyard offsets the low ceiling.
-Thank goodness for floor heating.
+Thank goodness for floor heating!
 For the first time, I was eating what I wanted for meals–didn’t have to think about what others in the household liked or disliked.
-(For the first meal I cooked, I bought a can of tomato paste and realized that I didn’t have a can opener!)
+(For the first meal I made, I bought a can of tomato paste and realized during cooking that I didn’t own a can opener!)
 I experimented with healthy recipes then reverted to comfort food every so often.
 I learned that I’m not such a huge fan of knickknacks, but I like tablecloths, flowers.
 That Stone-Age TV near the window?
 Hardly used; I much prefer to read or watch videos online.
 Discovered, to my pride, that house plants thrive in my care.
 Boyfriend was a constant guest–I cooked him meals, he stayed over some nights and we left together in the mornings (to my job and to his apartment–he works from home).

 The walls were crazy thin so my neighbours probably didn’t sleep well when I was coughing all night due to winter bugs.
 I didn’t mind the shuffling noises they made though–it was comforting to know that there were actual people at the other side of the wall at nights.
 We chatted by the gate or out in the yard from time to time, but we mostly kept to ourselves.
 Fine by me.